paolosalvatori/aks-front-door-end-to-end-tls/README.md

 The Bicep module creates the following resources:

+1. Azure Front Door profile with a user-assigned managed identity.
+The identity has a `Key Vault Administrator` role assignment to let it read the TLS certificate as a secret from the Key Vault resource.
-1. Azure Front Door origin group with the specified name (`originGroupName`).
+2. Azure Front Door origin group with the specified name (`originGroupName`).
 It includes load balancing settings and health probe settings.
-2. Azure Front Door origin with the specified name (`originName`).
+3. Azure Front Door origin with the specified name (`originName`).
 It includes the origin's host name, HTTP and HTTPS ports, origin host header, priority, weight, enabled state, and any shared private link resource.
-3. Azure Front Door endpoint with the specified name (`endpointName`).
+4. Azure Front Door endpoint with the specified name (`endpointName`).
 It includes the auto-generated domain name label scope and enabled state.
-4. Azure Front Door route with the specified name (`routeName`).
+5. Azure Front Door route with the specified name (`routeName`).
 It includes the custom domains associated with the endpoint, origin group, origin path, rule sets, supported protocols, route patterns to match, forwarding protocol, link to default domain, and HTTPS redirect settings.
-5. Key Vault secret with the custom domain certificate specified (`keyVaultCertificateName`) and the latest version of the certificate.
+6. Key Vault secret with the custom domain certificate specified (`keyVaultCertificateName`) and the latest version of the certificate.
-6. Azure Front Door custom domain with the specified name (`customDomainName`).
+7. Azure Front Door custom domain with the specified name (`customDomainName`).
 It includes the custom domain host name, TLS settings with the customer certificate, and the Key Vault secret ID.
-7. Azure Front Door WAF policy with the specified name (`wafPolicyName`).
+8. Azure Front Door WAF policy with the specified name (`wafPolicyName`).
 It includes the WAF policy settings, managed rule sets, and custom rules.
 In particular, one of the custom rules blocks incoming requests when they contain the word `blockme` in the query string.
-8. Azure Front Door security policy with the specified name (`securityPolicyName`).
+9. Azure Front Door security policy with the specified name (`securityPolicyName`).
 It includes the security policy parameters, WAF policy association with the endpoint and custom domain, and patterns to match.
-9. Diagnostic settings for Azure Front Door with the specified name (`diagnosticSettingsName`).
+10. Diagnostic settings for Azure Front Door with the specified name (`diagnosticSettingsName`).
 It includes the workspace ID, enabled logs (FrontDoorAccessLog, FrontDoorHealthProbeLog, and FrontDoorWebApplicationFirewallLog), and enabled metrics (AllMetrics).

 The module also defines several input parameters to customize the configuration, such as the Front Door name, SKU, origin group and origin names, origin details (hostname, ports, host header, etc.), custom domain name, routing settings, WAF policy details, security policy name, diagnostic settings, etc.